KDE/neochat/README.md

 ## Acknowledgement

-This program uses libqmatrixclient library and C++ models from Quaternion.
+This program uses libqmatrixclient library and some C++ models from Quaternion.

 [Quaternion](https://github.com/QMatrixClient/Quaternion)